Mercedes-Benz 450SEL 6.9: Price

-While the 450SEL 6.9 was visually indistinguishable from the other W116 models, it had wider wheels and tires along with 6.9 on the right side of trunk lid.
-The 6.9 had more standard features that were extra cost options in other W116 models: automatic HVAC system, power windows, power rear seats, headrests for the rear passengers, central locking system, headlamp washer and wiper system, heat-insulating glass, and a few other equipments.
+While the 450SEL 6.9 was visually indistinguishable from the other W116 models, it had wider wheels and tires along with the "6.9" badging on the right side of trunk lid.
+The 6.9 also received more standard features that were extra cost options in other W116 models: automatic HVAC control system, power windows, headrests for the rear passengers, central locking system, headlamp washer and wiper system, heat-insulating glass, and a few other items.

 Interior features

 Despite the higher retail price, the interior of the 450SEL 6.9 was indistinguishable from the other W116 models except for the different type of wood trims, height adjustment knob, and two extra warning lamps in the instrument cluster for the low suspension pressure warning and height adjustment indicator.
 Heated seats for driver and front and rear passengers as well as electric sunroof were extra cost options.
 No power-assisted external rear view mirrors and seat adjustments, commonly fitted to luxury cars such as Cadillac and Rolls-Royce during the 1970s, were ever offered in the 450SEL 6.9.

 The first-ever automatic HVAC system from Mercedes-Benz was introduced in the 450SEL 6.9 as a standard equipment and as optional extra-cost equipment in other W116 models.
 The automatic HVAC system was adapted from Chrysler Corporation and had a compressor from Harrison division of General Motors.

 The 450SEL 6.9 had exclusive wood trim finished in burled walnut veneer on the dash and console instead of striated zebrano veneer as found in other W116 models.